Queen Elizabeth's Grammar School, Faversham: Sixth form

 A minimum of 20 offers per year will be made to external applicants.

-Staff

 Curriculum

 The school year runs from September to July, split across three terms: the autumn term (September to December), spring term (January to April) and the summer term (April to July).
 Students receive two weeks off for Christmas and Easter, a six-week summer break, and three "half term" breaks.

 Examination

-League tables published by the BBC based on 2008 A-level results rank Queen Elizabeth's as the ninth best school in Kent.
+League tables published by the BBC based on 2008 A-level results ranked Queen Elizabeth's as the ninth best school in Kent.
 According to the BBC, in 2009 A-level students achieved an average of 932.7 QCDA points against a national average of 739.1 and 99% of students achieved five or more grade C results (or equivalent) at GCSE, including Maths and English.

 Extra-curricular activities

 There are many clubs during lunch break (12:55–1:50) and after school; pupils do not have to pay to take part.
 There is a wide range of different clubs for different interests, including STEM, History, Computing, Textiles, Sports, Languages and Music.
 Musical instrument lessons are also on offer, but are not free.

 The school's STEM extra-curriculars include the lower school's Junior STEM club, and the sixth-form's student-led STEM group, Queen Elizabeth's Science and Technology Society (QuEST).

 The school has seen particular success is the F1 in Schools engineering competition, with the team, Evolve UK, becoming World Champions at the 2019 World Finals in Abu Dhabi.
 Following on from this accomplishment, a new team emerged, known as Eclipse.
 They became the UK National Champions in 2022 with the opportunity to compete at the 2023 World Finals.